 Latin American Studies

-While Mexican workers came to Pennsylvania in the 1920s, actively recruited by the steel industry, thousands of farm workers and their families settled in Berks and Chester counties in the 1980s, and a large flow of urban service workers arrived in the city of Philadelphia in the last 20 years.
-In spite of the economic downturn and aggressive law enforcement, an unprecedented number of Mexican immigrants are still at work in the United States.
+Mexican workers came to Pennsylvania in the 1920s, actively recruited by the steel industry, and thousands of farm workers and their families settled in Berks and Chester counties in the 1980.
+A large flow of urban service workers have arrived in Philadelphia in the last 20 years.
+In spite of the economic downturn and agressive law enforcement, an unprecedented number of Mexican immigrants are still at work in the United States.
 Why are they here?
 How are they perceived by the public?
 What are the legislative proposals to end or rationalize their migration?
 What obstacles do they face as they look at the future of their children?
 How are their ties to Mexico maintained?
 This interdisciplinary course looks for answers to these and other questions through films, readings, discussions, field trips, and a community service component.
 The course will be taught in English, but students must be able to speak Spanish as they work in the community.
+Enrollment limited to 15.